junzhin/Science_Research_Project/README.md

 - `plots_results`: All plots and outputresults both for model training and reporting writting.
 This file also contains the storing excel files for data outputing used in the report.
 - `code`: Contain all code implementations in this project
   - `testing3`: Designed for initial debugging purposes
-  -  `version1.0`:Designed for Alexnet model pretraining with selected classes and labels masked
+  -  `version1.0`: Designed for Alexnet model pretraining with selected classes and labels masked
   -  `version2.0`: Designed for UDA fine tuning on pretraind models
   -  `version3.0`: Designed for SSL fine tuning on pretraind models
 -  `reports_and_presentation` : Storing the old versions of report and presentation slides for archived purposes.